accel-sim/accel-sim-framework/AccelWattch.md

 ```
 $ACCELSIM_ROOT/../util/accelwattch/check_job_status_all.sh
 ```
+You can use the same command in any run directory to rerun the respective job.
+The AccelWattch power output for all runs will be stored at a new file `accelwattch_power_report.log` in the run directory.
+This is all we need to validate Accelwattch.
+To save Accel-Sim performance output, simply append a `>>accelsim_out.txt` or something similar to the run command.

 ### Collecting AccelWattch results
 You can collect all available power reports for a specific AccelWattch configuration among [volta_sass_sim, volta_sass_hybrid, volta_sass_hw, volta_ptx_sim, pascal_sass_sim, pascal_ptx_sim, turing_sass_sim, turing_ptx_sim] using: